Skip to main content

 While we plan to operate public nodes in the near future, we do not operate any at present.
 Therefore, we strongly encourage you to double-check this information, ideally by running your own node, or alternatively by checking with the community on Discord.

-Assuming you intend to run your node on mainnet, make certain that you compile using the tag that matches the latest release, e.g.:
+Assuming that you intend to run your node on the mainnet, make certain that you compile using the tag that matches the latest release, e.g.:

 > make install